Heysham Port

-Heysham Port is the port of Heysham, Lancashire, England.
-It is served by Heysham Port railway station.
+Heysham Port is situated by the village of Heysham, Lancashire, England.
+The harbour ships mainly roll-on/roll-off freight, with one passenger service run by the Isle of Man Steam Packet Company, which operates a twice daily sailing to Isle of Man.
+There are three freight routes run by CLdN RoRo and Stena Line which all sail to Ireland daily.
+Heysham Port railway station links it to Lancaster via Morecambe.
+Adjacent to the dock site is Heysham nuclear power station.

 History

-In 1891, the Midland Railway gave notice of its intention to develop a harbour at Heysham and appointed consulting engineers James Abernethy and his son to undertake a feasibility study of the project.
-The plan was for an enclosed dock accessed through a lock, this idea made no further progress.
+In 1891, the Midland Railway, which already operated Morecambe Harbour four miles to the north-east, gave notice of its intention to develop a new harbour at Heysham and appointed consulting engineers James Abernethy and his son to undertake a feasibility study of the project.
+The plan was for an enclosed dock accessed through a lock, but idea made no further progress.

 In 1895, a much larger Heysham port plan was put forward by Messrs James Abernethy & Son, in conjunction with the Midland Railway's chief engineer.
 This formed the basis of the harbour which was built, although there were many changes as work progressed and the full scheme was never completed.
-In 1896, an enabling Act of Parliament was obtained for the construction of the harbour and the contract for construction was let in July 1897.
+In 1896, an enabling Act of Parliament was obtained for the construction of the harbour, with the contract for construction was let in July 1897.
 The project cost about £3 million.

 The first ship to dock at Heysham was the Antrim, one of the ships that the Midland Railway had ordered for Heysham services.
-She came into the harbour on delivery from builders, John Brown at Clydebank on 31 May 1904.
-The first passenger sailing was a day trip to Douglas, Isle of Man by the Londonderry on 13 August 1904.
+She arrived at the Heysham on 31 May 1904, following her delivery from the builders, John Brown of Clydebank..
+The first passenger sailing was a day trip to Douglas, Isle of Man by the Londonderry on the 13 August 1904.

+The south jetty was built in 1909 to reduce silt buildup at the harbour entrance.
+Plans from 1907 show that two jetties were originally planned, one on each side of the entrance, but a north jetty was never actually built.

+In 1941 a deep-water berth (Ocean Jetty) was built to the north-east of harbour entrance.
+This was to allow tankers which were too large for the port to berth at the new Trimpell refinery, which produced aviation fuel.
+Much of the fuel produced would have been for fighter aircraft stationed around Britain during World War II.
+After the Tranmere pipeline construction, the Ocean Jetty berth was rarely used until its demolition in 1976.

-Heysham Port was acquired by the Mersey Docks and Harbour Company in May 2001.
+Heysham Port was acquired by the Mersey Docks and Harbour Company (MDHC) in May 2001.
+Then, in August 2005 the MDHC was bought by and merged with Peel Ports Limited.